isaacazuelos/SlowChess/README.md

 SlowChess
 =========

-A chess engine in Haskell with no great emphasis on anything.
+A chess engine in Haskell.
+Built to learn more about Haskell and it's tooling.

-It's still *very* early in development, so there's nothing much to see.
+It's still early in development.

 To Do List
 ----------